OpenwaterHealth/openwater-commons/records/ARCHIVED_REPOS_20260113.md

 Archived repositories remain:
 - ✅ Visible to organization members
 - ✅ Cloneable (read-only)
-- ✅ Searchable on GitHub
+- ✅ Searchable on GitHub unless private.
 - ✅ All history preserved
 - ❌ Cannot accept new commits, issues, or PRs